vectordotdev/vector/CONTRIBUTING.md

 All pull requests should be reviewed by:

-- No review required for cosmetic changes like whitespace, typos, and spelling
+- No review required for cosmetic changes like whitespace, typos, and spelling by a maintainer
-- One Vector team member for minor changes
+- One Vector team member for minor changes or trivial changes from contributors
 - Two Vector team members for major changes
 - Three Vector team members for RFCs